 Agency for Healthcare Research and Quality (AHRQ)

-An update for researchers on effectiveness research for PTSD.
-On July 27, 2012, several amendments were made to this protocol.
+For researchers: Interventions for the Prevention of Post-Traumatic Stress Disorder in Adults After Exposure to Psychological Trauma: An update on effectiveness research for PTSD; on July 27, 2012, several amendments were made to this protocol.

 Online Training for Campus Health Professionals

 The Jed Foundation and the Bob Woodruff Foundation